The Stables at Allscott House

 Leaving the property, the Shropshire Way allows access to a brige over the River Tern which accesses quiet and flat walks to relatively unkown hamlets of Isombridge, Marsh Green and Sugden - as well as Longdon-on-Tern and Thomas Telford's first aqueduct.

 As well as whole weeks, bookings can normally be made for Monday-Thursday and from Friday to Sunday nights.
 Other opportunities are possible depending on availability so please contact us to discuss your requirements.

 Bed and breakfast, when requested, is made available on a prepare-it-yourself basis with fresh food to your requirements.

-Long term lets can be made available during off peak months and these are substantially discounted with Electricity and any other costs charged as used
+Long term lets can be made available during off peak months and these are substantially discounted depending on the length of stay and guests' requirements.

 The Shropshire region